-- Recommendation 8: Continue direct funding to local communities through an increase to the federal Canada Community- Building Fund. - Recommendation 9: Expand federal funding programs to include operations and maintenance activities. - Recommendation 10: Create a permanent federal funding mechanism to support and enhance the cost-effectiveness and sustainability of modern water and wastewater systems in communities of all sizes. - Recommendation 11: Include affordability as a consideration in federal programs to ensure that disadvantaged communities are not denied essential water services. - Recommendation 12: Support programs that assist provincial, territorial, local, First
+- Recommendation 8: Continue direct funding to local communities through an increase to the federal Canada Community-Building Fund. - Recommendation 9: Expand federal funding programs to include operations and maintenance activities. - Recommendation 10: Create a permanent federal funding mechanism to support and enhance the cost-effectiveness and sustainability of modern water and wastewater systems in communities of all sizes.
+"You can't build another house if you can't flush the toilet." - Recommendation 11: Include affordability as a consideration in federal programs to ensure that disadvantaged communities are not denied essential water services.

-Nation and critical service entities in increasing resilience to natural hazards and with drought-related activities and expand the technology transfer of drought and water conservation strategies.

-- Recommendation 13: Encourage the development of regional drought preparedness and response plans by water providers in cooperation with federal, provincial, territorial, local, First Nation and critical service entities, and require those plans mitigate the negative economic, social, and environmental impacts caused by a lack of available water. - Recommendation 14: Encourage planning and management efforts that include steps to reduce the vulnerability of future water interruptions, such as floods or drought.
+- Recommendation 12: Support programs that assist provincial, territorial, local, First Nation and critical service entities in increasing resilience to natural hazards and with drought-related activities and expand the technology transfer of drought and water conservation strategies. - Recommendation 13: Encourage the development of regional drought preparedness and response plans by water providers in cooperation with federal, provincial, territorial, local, First Nation and critical service entities, and require those plans mitigate the negative economic, social, and environmental impacts caused by a lack of available water. - Recommendation 14: Encourage planning and management efforts that include steps to reduce the vulnerability of future water interruptions, such as floods or drought.